dougblackjr/septabot/readme.md

 # SEPTA BOT
 [https://github.com/dougblackjr/septabot](https://github.com/dougblackjr/septabot)

-## We'll build a thing that gets live SEPTA information and puts it out to Slack.
+## We'll build a thing that gets the next SEPTA train heading in a certain direction

+This is going to be a very simple implementation of the SEPTA stats API to determine which train heading outbound is coming next.

+We'll learn:
++ Very basic git and php stuff
++ Pseudocode
++ How to call an API and parse the data
++ How to Dump and Die!
++ How to never trust user input

 ### You'll Need
 + A computer